 When you purchase a scale, it often comes with “factory calibration” – meaning that it was calibrated at the facility before you got the scale.
 In the few days that have passed since it left the factory, you might assume that your scale is delivered calibrated and ready for use, right?
 Wrong.
 The location of the factory and your location are two different places – with two different elevations and therefore .
 The on-site calibration is the only way to ensure your scale is accurate where you intend to use it.

 If you do decide you want to have your scale calibrated once it arrives, where do you go?
 Third-party calibration services are often the solution, but not all third-party calibration services are created equal.
 Your ultimate goal is to restore your scale to its original, optimal accuracy state, so the details matter.
-Some third-party calibration services, like Precision Solutions, will not only calibrate the scale, but also make adjustments and perform repairs as needed to get the deviation from the mass standard to be as small as
+Some third-party calibration services, like Precision Solutions, will not only calibrate the scale, but also make adjustments and perform repairs as needed to get the deviation from the mass standard back within tolerance.

 How Often Should You Calibrate Your Scales?